akashskypatel/Reverbio/.github/pull_request_template.md

 - [ ] Recommended for you loads with Image and Labels successfully.
 - [ ] Refresh Home Page completes successfully.
 - [ ] Liking artist, playlist, and song completes successfully.
+- [ ] Navigating to an playlist page to confirm artwork, playlist name and song list loads.
+- [ ] Navigating to an artist page and confirm functionality below.

+## Artist Page

+Complete or verify all features on Artist Page functions.

+- [ ] Navigating to an artist opens artist details page with artwork and artist name.
+- [ ] Artist page loads with genres, albums, other releases, and singles.
+- [ ] Navigating to an album page and an other release page to make sure they load as described below.

+## Album Page

+Complete or verify all features on Album Page functions.

+- [ ] Navigating to an album opens album details page.
+- [ ] album page loads with Album artwork, name, song count and song list.

+## Song List component

+Complete or verify all features on Song list component functions.

+- [ ] Song list loads with song artwork, name, artist name, and duration.
-- [ ] Recommended for you toolbox opens and closes successfully.
+- [ ] Toolbox opens and closes successfully.
-- [ ] Recommended for you songs can be played successfully (if stream found).
+- [ ] Songs can be played successfully (if stream found).
 - [ ] If song stream found, can be opened in youtube successfully.
-- [ ] Recommended for you songs can be queued, played, shuffled, and sorted successfully.
+- [ ] Songs can be queued, played, shuffled, and sorted successfully.
-- [ ] A Recommended for you Song can be liked, added to playlist, added to queue, and added to offline successfully.
+- [ ] Song can be liked, added to playlist, added to queue, and added to offline successfully.
-- [ ] A Recommended for you Song can be disliked, removed from playlist, removed from queue, and removed from offline successfully.
+- [ ] Song can be disliked, removed from playlist, removed from queue, and removed from offline successfully.
 - [ ] Double tapping a song likes/dislikes a song.

 ## Search page